Basic Usage

 Clear Line Esc: As a convenience, this key is bound to clear the entire command line.
 This can be disabled if it conflicts with your existing terminal habits.

-📝 Note: These hotkeys are fully customizable.
-See the Installation chapter for details on how to change them.
+📝 Note: These shell hotkeys are fully customizable, see the Installation chapter for details on how to change them.

 Your First Bookmark

-Let's walk through a common use case: saving a command, searching for it, and running it again with new values.
+Let's walk through the fundamental workflow: saving a command, searching for it, and running it again with new values.

 -